Skip to main content

 2 - Account

-To view your account information and public profile go to Settings > Account.
+To view your account information and public profile, go to Settings > Account.
 Here, you can find details about your account and public profile.

-3 - Billing
+3 - Team Billing

-To view and manage your subscription plan go to Settings > Billing.
+To view and manage your subscription plan, go to Settings > Billing.

 Here, you can: